 If you plan to use email extensively, use an email marketing service.
 Your ISP will not allow you to send mass emails from personal accounts.
 Email services have arrangements with ISP that allow for better delivery rates.
 They also have tools that allow people to automatically add and remove themselves from your email list.
 By using more advanced techniques such as split-testing, you can target your messages better and achieve a better response rate.

-Your campaign website, social media and email campaigns are all promotional methods, but paid social media exposure (like Facebook ads), pay-per-click, banner advertising on popular local sites, text messaging, and retargeting can all help get the word out and engage others.
-Be sure to budget for online advertising expenses from the start – and save a portion of the budget for your GOTV push!Budget for online advertising expenses, particularly for major announcements and #GOTV.
+Your campaign website, social media and email campaigns are all promotional methods, but paid social media exposure (like Facebook ads), pay-per-click, banner advertising on popular local sites, text messaging and targeted online ads help get the word out.
+Be sure to budget for online advertising expenses from the start – and save a portion of the budget for your GOTV push.Budget for online advertising expenses in your political campaign, particularly for major announcements and #GOTV.
 Click To Tweet

 Kind of Online Advertising (But Not Exactly)